hbomb79/Thea/README.md

 #### Default Output Directory
 ##### YAML: formatter.default_output_dir (ENV: FORMAT_DEFAULT_OUTPUT_DIR)
 ##### Default: **REQUIRED**
-This path is used by TPA if the target used to transcode a file has no output set, OR it's invalid.
+This path is used by Thea if the target used to transcode a file has no output set, OR it's invalid.
 Additionally, targets can use this path to compose their own output paths - this value is considered to be the desired output directory and targets may (and should) use this path as the base of their composed output paths.

 #### Target Format
 ##### YAML: formatter.target_format (ENV: FORMAT_TARGET_FORMAT)